 SBBC achieves its goal of becoming involved in the community in the areas of support to youth, service to individuals and families in need and support and collaboration with other organizations to effect change.
 We are committed to supporting the education of our youth and providing ongoing service to the community as a whole.

-In the last 42 years, annually SBBC, Inc. has sponsored a Scholarship Fashion Show/Luncheon.
-This is our major fundraiser.
-Last year, we supported 11 students with $11,000 in scholarships.
-To-date we have given over $346,000 in scholarship awards to deserving high school seniors in the Rochester Area.
+In the last 51 years, annually SBBC, Inc. has sponsored a Scholarship Fashion Show/Luncheon and Virtual fundraising event.
+Last year, we supported 6 students with $6,000 in scholarships.
+To-date we have given over $396,000 in scholarship awards to deserving high school seniors in the Rochester Area.

 Retired from Kodak as a Chemical Processor & Packager.
 Joined SBBC in January 1993.
 I enjoy working with SBBC community service projects involving young mothers and senior citizens.

 I am a retired Kodak Assembler.
 I joined SBBC in 1994.
 I believe SBBC makes an impact by providing our children with scholarships.

 Member of SBBC since 1995.
 I joined SBBC to make a difference in the Rochester community.
 Through Christ all things are possible.

 I joined SBBC in December 2012.
 I am proud to be a part of a great organization which plays a vital part in the community.
 Sisters have afforded me the opportunity to be of service to the community.

 I joined SBBC in 1982.
 It is a rewarding experience to be a part of this service oriented organization.
 Because of SBBC's many service projects, I am extremely committed to the youth and seniors in the community